geosolutions-it/MapStore2/docs/user-guide/layer-settings.md

 Display Form
 ------------

 On the second page, you can set the rendering options of the layer such as the image format and the opacity (transparency).
-You can enable/disable the use of the cache and displaying the layer as a single tile.
+You can enable/disable the use of the cache (if checked the **Tiled=true** URL parameter will be added to the WMS request) and displaying the layer as a single tile.

 <img src="../img/display.jpg" style="max-width:350px;"/>